 As well as designing and delivering a future-proofed solution to ensure smoother, quicker journeys, we needed to tackle tight site constraints.
 These were varied and included a rail station platform only 15m north of the bridge, nearby building developments and plenty of rail infrastructure (like signals and gantries).
 Additionally, to avoid too much traffic and rail disruption, construction was only allowed over a 16-week period with just two weekend closures.

-Yet despite all these challenges, the bridge was completed and opened as planned at the end of September 2016.
+Yet despite all these challenges, the bridge was completed and opened as planned.
 We made this happen by including innovative construction methodology in our design, close coordination with all stakeholders, and through careful planning that maximised the construction period.

 Doubled traffic capacity